Skip to main content

 How long do I have to register a death?

-Deaths normally have to be registered within 5 days.
-If the Coroner is involved this may be extended, the Coroner’s office will be able to give you guidance.
+Deaths are normally registered within 5 days; a Coroner can extend this.
+The Coroner's office will be able to give you guidance.

 Who can register a death?